Moxibyte/MoxPP/README.md

     - `manual`: MoxPP will not handle automatic including of the `build.lua` files.
 Instead MoxPP will call a custom callback function provided by you.
 Implement the function `cmox_function_includeprojects` within `mox.lua`.
 - [ ] Add and modify the projects build script according to the selected architecture.
 - [ ] In case you modified any of the build steps (Scripts themselves), make sure to change `BUILDING.md` so that it's still correct.
 - [ ] Adding your own scripts: You can add your own python scripts by adding them to the `./scripts` folder.
 You can run the script with the mox tool `mox.bat <SCRIPT_NAME>` working dir is the repository root.
+Make sure to your script to the list of actions in `BUILDING.md`.
 - [ ] Choosing your desired license.
 Make sure to add a license to the repository.
 All files that are copyright by us have already been marked with a license and thus are fine.
 This is no legal advice!
 Consult your lawyer!
 - [ ] Now you can shall remove this readme file and replace it with your description of your project.